terminalwaltz/minichord/documentation/docs/assembly.md

 # **Enclosure manufacturing**

 The enclosure is composed of two part, the top and the bottom shell.
 The STL file for those parts is available in the [Source section](/source).

+> Note: This section show an earlier version of the enclosure

 ## Printing the parts